Learn how to install Wagtail and how to connect it to the OVHcloud Cloud Databases PostgreSQL® database service.

 Because the folder mysite was already created by venv, run wagtail start with an additional argument to specify the destination directory:

-This command will start the mysite folder created in the first step of this guide and the second "mysite" in the command specifies that a new directory should be created in your current home directory and that wagtail should start there.
+This command will start the mysite folder created in the first step of this guide, and the second "mysite" in the command specifies that a new directory should be created in your current home directory and that Wagtail should start there.

 Install project dependencies